minetest/minetest.github.io/app-privacy-policy.md

 ### Period of retention

-Logged HTTP requests are automatically deleted within 2 weeks.
+Logged HTTP requests are automatically deleted after 14 days.
 Whether an IP address has downloaded a package or release is automatically deleted after 14 days.